 New York, NY

 Alex Rivera is a filmmaker who, for the past twenty years, has been telling new, urgent, and visually adventurous Latino stories.
-His first feature film, Sleep Dealer, a science-fiction feature set on the U.S./Mexico border, won multiple awards at the Sundance Film Festival and the Berlin International Film Festival, was screened as part of New Directors / New Films at the Museum of Modern Art and Lincoln Center and had a commercial release in the U.S, France, Japan and other countries around the world.
+His first feature film, his Creative Capital Project, Sleep Dealer, a science-fiction feature set on the U.S./Mexico border, won multiple awards at the Sundance Film Festival and the Berlin International Film Festival, was screened as part of New Directors / New Films at the Museum of Modern Art and Lincoln Center and had a commercial release in the U.S, France, Japan and other countries around the world.
 Rivera is a Sundance, Rockefeller and USA Artist Fellow, and was named one of Variety Magazine‘s “10 Directors to Watch.”
-His recent collaborations have included work with Manu Chao, Maria Hinojosa and La Santa Cecilia.
-Alex studied at Hampshire College and lives in Los Angeles.
+His collaborations have included work with Manu Chao, Maria Hinojosa and La Santa Cecilia.
+Rivera studied at Hampshire College and lives in Los Angeles.

 Alex Rivera is a filmmaker who, for the past twenty years, has been telling new, urgent, and visually adventurous Latino stories.Artist Bio